MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox_selectionflyout.md

 ## -description

-Gets or sets the flyout that is shown when text is selected using touch or pen, or **null** if no flyout is shown.
+Gets or sets the flyout shown when text is selected with touch or pen input.

-Note that this property does not affect the flyout shown when text is selected using the mouse.

 ## -property-value

-The flyout that is shown when text is selected using touch or pen, or **null** if no flyout is shown.
+The flyout shown when text is selected with touch or pen input, or **null** if no flyout should be shown.

 The default is an instance of [TextCommandBarFlyout](textcommandbarflyout.md).

 ## -remarks

+This property has no effect when text is selected with the mouse or touchpad.

 ## -see-also